 IF YOU WANT TO HELP WILDLIFE IN GENERAL, EATING ORGANIC FOOD IS ONE OF THE BEST WAYS.

 Chemical use within our homes and gardens, including those we use to wash our clothes and our selves is killing a lot of wildlife.
-Using insect - killing poisons in our gardens and kitchen and paints and soaps to clean our house and our cars are all contributing to the death of wild spaces as these toxins leach out into nature. it sounds crazy. but simple limiting all chemical use to as little as possible will help nature more than you realise.
-It will aos almost certainly reduce your risk of cancer, allergies and other diseases. animals are very sesnitive to chemicals, especially delicate frogs and toads, with their permeable skin, and insects with the complex systems of commuinacting using smells.
+Using insect - killing poisons in our gardens and kitchen, paints and soaps to clean our house and our cars are all contributing to the death of wild spaces as these toxins leach out into nature.
+It sounds crazy, but simply limiting all chemical use to as little as possible will help nature more than you realise.
+It will also almost certainly reduce your risk of cancer, allergies and other diseases.
+Animals are very sensitive to chemicals, especially delicate frogs and toads, with their permeable skin, and insects with the complex systems of communicating using smells.